Will Don Salvador Benedicto take up the eco conservation challenge?

 With this visit and talk with DSB stakeholders, we hope that public and private stakeholders will be enlightened about the preservation of their town’s rich natural resources and will work together with The Negros Initiative, Conservation, Community Social Responsibility & Sustainable Tourism framework.

-Posted on October 27, 2012, in Eco Conservation, Good Governance, Sustainable Development, Sustainable Tourism and tagged Agri-tourism, Don Salvador Benedicto, good governance, Negros Occidental, Philippines, sustainable development.
+Posted on October 27, 2012, in Eco Conservation, Good Governance, Sustainable Tourism and tagged Agri-tourism, Don Salvador Benedicto, good governance, Negros Occidental, Philippines.
 Bookmark the permalink.
 Leave a comment.